 The market for local food in the United States is projected to grow 66% to $20 billion by 2019.

-Ulster County is known historically as New York City’s breadbasket, and diverse businesses have easy access to market without the high real estate and labor costs.
+Ulster County is known historically as New York City’s breadbasket, and our diverse businesses have easy access to statewide, national and global markets without the high real estate and labor costs.
 Whether you are looking for farmland or factory space, Ulster County has a wide variety of affordable options.
-500 farms supply high-quality, local produce to 50 food and beverage manufacturers who enjoy the support of a community that values local food.
+More than 500 Ulster County farms supply high-quality, local produce to more than 50 food and beverage manufacturers who, in turn, enjoy the support of a community that values local food.

-Food makers benefit from services assistanceow-interest loansands-on business counselingreative funding strategies
+Food and beverage makers benefit from services provided by the Ulster County Office of Economic Development, such as:

+• Site assistance

+• Low-interest loans

+• Hands-on business counseling

+• Networking and introductions

+• Creative funding strategies

 VIDEO: Taste of Craft Beverages – Ulster County